sfeakes/SprinklerD/README.md

 sprinklerd/zone/1/set 1
 sprinklerd/zone/zall/set 1   // Cycle all zones using default runtimes.
 sprinklerd/24hdelay/set 1
-sprinklerd/system/set 1
+sprinklerd/calendar/set 1
 ```

 ## All other hubs (excluding Apple HomeKit) Amazon,Samsung,Google etc
-Create a device for each piece of pool equiptment you have, eg Filter Pump, Spa Mode, Pool Light, Cleaner.
-Then add the following URL to program the switching of each device
+Obviously details will be diferent on each device, and I won't document them all.
+Basic idea is create a switch for item you want to control (zone(s), 24hdelay, calendar schedule etc).
+Then add the following URL to program the switching of each device.
+If you use a hub on you local lan like smartthings, then this is super simple.
+If you use cloud only device, like Alexa then you need to make a connection from your lan to amazon cloud since you should not put this web interface on the internet (since there is no security).
+There are 1001 ways to do this, but a MQTT bridge may be the easiest, search `MQTT to <my cloud-based hub> bridge` and pick one you like.
 ```
 http://sprinklerd.ip.address:port?type=option&option=24hdelay&state=off
 ```